geez0219/website-ng/src/assets/branches/r1.0/api/util/ImgData.md

 <h3>Args:</h3>

-* **colormap** :  What colormap to use when rendering greyscale images.
+* **colormap**: What colormap to use when rendering greyscale images.
 A good colorization option is 'inferno'.

- **kwargs :  image_title / image pairs for visualization.
+* ****kwargs**: image_title / image pairs for visualization.
 Images with the same batch dimensions will be laid out side-by-side, with earlier kwargs entries displayed further to the left.
 The value part of the key/value pair can be a list of tensors, in which case the elements of the list are overlaid.
 This can be useful for displaying masks and bounding boxes on top of images.
 In such cases, the largest image should be put as the first entry in the list.
 Bounding boxes should be shaped like (batch, n_boxes, box), where each box is formatted like (x0, y0, width, height[, label]).

 <h3>Raises:</h3>

-* **AssertionError** :  If a list of Tensors is provided as an input, but that list has an inconsistent batch dimension.
+* **AssertionError**: If a list of Tensors is provided as an input, but that list has an inconsistent batch dimension.

+---

 ### paint_figure<span class="tag">method of ImgData</span><a class="sourcelink" href=https://github.com/fastestimator/fastestimator/blob/r1.0/fastestimator/util/img_data.py/#L239-L297>View source on Github</a>
 ```python